coviu/coviu-video-calls/readme.txt

 = How do I get the API Keys for Coviu? =

 Email support@coviu.com for a set of API keys while the Coviu API is in alpha.
-Go to http://www.coviu.com/developer/ to sign up for a developer account.

 = Does it work on mobile devices? =